dubinsky/dubinsky/notes/SystemAdministration/Home Assistant.md

 Professionally done labor of love - way to go!!

+Firmware is ESPHome **2024.8.3** (re-OTAd 2026-08-19 only to move Wi‑Fi to `podval-2g`; still `.240`). **Do not update** to current `esphome-ratgdo` unless something is actually broken.
+Latest builds need ESPHome 2026.4+ and an API encryption key this board does not have — HA would drop until the key is added.
+ESP8266 OTA is tight; some 2026.1/2026.2 updates broke the handshake.
+If we ever flash again: pin a release, compile with a noise key, OTA from `http://192.168.1.240`, have a USB cable ready.

 ## Z-Wave
 From the list of Z-Wave controllers Home Assistant supports](https://www.home-assistant.io/docs/z-wave/controllers/), I picked "Zooz 800 Series Z-Wave Long Range S2 USB Stick ZST39 LR" ($37 on Amazon).